TaliBytes/ecs-server-barcodes/README.md

 3. execute server_barcode function and return its output as the server response

 another function can be created. this would create an image element that has "/barcode?value=..." as the src.
-The server would then generate and return the barcode
+The server would then generate and return the barcode each file with pr_ is a T-SQL stored procedure. each file with \_data represents a table in the database (.csv's are data rows and .txt's are table designs).